-His risk tolerance was revealed by his plan.
+His plan revealed his risk tolerance.
 It did not determine his plan.

 See the difference?

 Not all your assets will perform as expected.
-Some will do better, some will not.
+Some will do better, and some will not.
 But the allocation is what keeps the plan safely intact in 75-90% of your stress test scenarios.
-So a critical component of your financial plan is to rebalance your assets regularly to preserve that financially secure asset allocation.
+So a critical component of your financial plan is rebalancing your assets regularly to preserve that financially secure asset allocation.

-The only way to have true peace of mind – even during retirement, is with assured monthly income.
-Thus, your financial plan must include a monthly amount you can count on just as if it were a paycheck.
+The only way to have true peace of mind, even during retirement, is with assured monthly income.
+Thus, your financial plan must include a monthly amount you can count on, just as if it were a paycheck.
 With the right wealth managers and the right wealth management, you can predict your monthly income.

 As a high net worth individual, you surely need to have a predictable monthly income to sustain your lifestyle and goals.
 It must also be an amount that keeps you within the 75-90% Comfort Zone we keep referring to.

-Just these two events will upend your entire financial plan.
-Those extreme (though very common) examples highlight the many more small events that slowly erode every financial plan over time.
+Just these two events will change your entire financial plan.
+Those extreme (though widespread) examples highlight the many more small events that slowly erode every financial plan over time.

-Your plan, your goals, your asset allocation, your rebalancing, your monthly income, your financial investments – all must be updated every quarter.
+You must update your plan, your goals, your asset allocation, your rebalancing, your monthly income, your financial investments – all every quarter.

-At Pillar, this includes re-running the 1000 stress tests to make sure your financial plan remains on track – according to your updated lifestyle goals and situation.
-Again, these eight components of a financial plan must function as a single unit, not in isolation.
-Hopefully you’re starting to perceive the depth behind this approach.
+As a reminder, these eight components of a financial plan must function as a single unit, not in isolation.
+Hopefully, you’re starting to perceive the depth behind this approach.

 Non-Critical Components of a Financial Plan